 I know you need another kale salad recipe like you need another artisanal pickle, but I swear you'll love this one.
 And even if you don't, I have a mixing technique to offer that you can apply to the other 37 kale salads in your repertory. —Amanda Hesser

 Put the kale in a large bowl.
 Add the onion and thyme.
-Pour in half the dressing and using your hands, mix the greens -- really get in there and work the salad; you should almost knead the greens so they break down a bit and the dressing fully coats the leaves.
+Pour in half the dressing and, using your hands, mix the greens—really get in there and work the salad.
+You should almost knead the greens so they break down a bit and the dressing fully coats the leaves.
 Taste and add more salt, lemon juice, or dressing, as needed.
-Let the salad sit for 15-20 minutes.
+Let the salad sit for 15 to 20 minutes.
 Taste and adjust once more.
 Then spread on a platter and serve.

 Before starting Food52 with Merrill, I was a food writer and editor at the New York Times.
 I've written several books, including "Cooking for Mr. Latte" and "The Essential New York Times Cookbook."
 I played myself in "Julie & Julia" -- hope you didn't blink, or you may have missed the scene!
 I live in Brooklyn with my husband, Tad, and twins, Walker and Addison.